|I photographed this bear in a tree in Great Smoky Mountains National Park|

 Move away slowly, but don’t turn your back.

 Avoid eye contact with the animal.
 If the bear follows, stop and hold your ground.
 Black bears may approach at a measured pace and attack the human as prey.
 The calm appearance of the black bear may have lure some of their victims into a false sense of security.
 If leaving the area is not an option or if the bear gets too close you should make yourself appear as large as possible.
 Lifting your arms and a pack over head, moving to higher ground or, if in a group, huddling together will help discourage the bear.
 Make louder noise by banging pots and pans or using other noisemakers, but never imitate bear sounds or make a high-pitched squeal.
 If need be, throw rocks.
 A black bear calmly and steadily approaching who is not bothered by yelling or thrown objects should be considered extremely dangerous.

 Don’t run!
 Bears often make bluff charges, sometimes to within 10 feet of their adversary, without making contact.
 Usually if you hold your ground they will back off.If a bear actually makes contact…

 Eat away from your sleeping area.
 Never store food in a tent or vestibule.
 Use bear poles or bear cables or hoist your food in a tree ten feet off the ground and four feet out in a bear bag.
 Better yet, learn the PCT method of hanging food.
 Cookware and trash should be similarly secured as well as anything scented such as toothpaste, toothbrush, medications, bug repellent, soap, etc.

-In some places where bears are known to be aggressive on the Appalachian Trail, especially with food in areas such as Georgia near the Blood Mountain region or in New Jersey, carry a bear canister to store your food.
+In some places where bears are known to be aggressive on the Appalachian Trail, carry a bear canister to store your food.
 Canisters are also required in the Adirondack region of New York State.
 A Ursack may be used but also use an odor proof barrier with it and hang it.